We’ve just spent the winter training 24 excellent human beings.

 We’re going to spend more time in a larger variety of locations; we’re going to travel more and visit different rivers, crags, hills and coastlines.

-What’s staying the same during Outdoor Instructor Training 2018/19?
+What’s staying the same and what’s changing during Outdoor Instructor Training 2022/23

-The cost of the course will remain the same for another year.
+The cost of the course will be increasing to £9900 for the 2023 course.
 Land & wave will continue to subsidise equipment and accommodation to make the course as cost effective as possible.

 We’re maintaining, and adding to, our team of full time Lead Instructors.